 In 1960, the Brothers of the Christian Schools assumed the administration of Lewis College and became the sponsors, at the invitation of Bishop Martin D. McNamara of the Diocese of Joliet.
 Continuing the vision of their founder, Saint John Baptist de La Salle, they brought a new tradition of Lasallian values to an active partnership with the dedicated faculty, staff and administrators already on campus.

 The first group of seven founding Brothers combined their enthusiastic efforts at Lewis with those of their colleagues, forming a strong Lasallian partnership and inaugurating a comprehensive program of improvements.
 Among these initiatives were securing nationally-recognized accreditation and construction of new facilities which led to significant growth.
-Since those beginnings, more than 100 Brothers have served the students at Lewis University at various times during the past 54 years.
+Since those beginnings, more than 100 Brothers have served the students at Lewis University.

 Today under the leadership of Brother James Gaffney, FSC, President, 21 Christian Brothers serve the University in positions such as professor, administrator, librarian, counselor, university minister, and archivist.
 In addition, seven are members of the University’s Board of Trustees.
 The Brothers continue to dedicate themselves to all aspects of university life, thus enhancing the overall quality and the commitment to fidelity, service and social justice.